For more information on myofascial pain, especially related to migraine and chronic headache, see the following

 helped and what ultimately resolved the problem.

-(I was a field
+(I was a pianist and field

 geologist nearly incapacitated by migraines -- in part, I suspect,